outbrain/GomJabbar/docs/about.md

 # Failure Testing for your private cloud (or why we've created GomJabbar)

+**TL;DR** Chaos Drills cab contribute a lot to your services resilience, and it's actually quite a fun activity.
+ We've built a tool called [GomJabbar](https://github.com/outbrain/GomJabbar) to help you run those drills.
+---

 Here at Outbrain we manage quite a large scale deployment of hundreds of services / modules, and thousands of hosts.
 We practice CI/CD, and implemented quite a sound infrastructure, which we believe is scalable, performant, and resilient.